crisidev/homebrew-chunkwm/README.md

 ## Brew options
 ```
 --with-logging
-	Redirect stdout and stderr to log files
+	Redirect stdout and stderr to log files to standard brew path
+--with-tmp-logging
+	Redirect stdout and stderr to /tmp
 --without-border
 	Do not build border plugin.
 --without-ffm